 The Tennis Congress® was designed for amateur adult tennis players of all ages and levels (beginners through highly advanced) who are passionate about improving and reaching their personal best.

-The Tennis Congress’s innovative, rigorous, and holistic approach combines both on-court and off-court learning to accelerate learning.
-Faculty members with expertise in everything from stroke mechanics to strategy to sports psychology to nutrition use video, “eye trainers,” whiteboards, movement drills, fitness equipment, and other modern tools and techniques.
+Importantly, the agenda and curriculum for Tennis Congress events are designed to address the priorities the individuals who take part.
+Our innovative, rigorous, and holistic approach combines both on-court and off-court learning to accelerate learning.
+Faculty members with expertise in everything from stroke mechanics to strategy to sports psychology to nutrition use video, whiteboards, movement drills, fitness equipment, and other modern tools and techniques.

 Operating Responsibly, Giving Back

-In addition to our goal of enriching lives through unparalleled world-class tennis education and training, the Tennis Congress strives to make positive contributions to a better world.
-In our daily operations and at events, we are making every effort to reduce waste, offsetting our carbon emissions through the Mata no Peito reforestation project, and support vendors adopting environmentally sound best practices.
-We are partnering with outstanding charitable foundations to explore new avenues to activate the tennis community in support of high-impact projects that benefit both people and the planet.
+In addition to our goal of enriching lives through unparalleled world-class tennis education and training, The Tennis Congress strives to make positive contributions to a better world.
+In our daily operations and at events, we are making every effort to reduce waste, offset our carbon emissions, and support vendors adopting environmentally sound best practices.
+We partner with outstanding charitable foundations to explore new avenues to activate the tennis community in support of high-impact projects that benefit people and the planet.

 Dr. Kovacs is a Fellow of the American College of Sports Medicine, has published over 50 peer-reviewed scientific articles and abstracts in top journals and was the Associate Editor-in-Chief of the Strength & Conditioning Journal.
 He is on the editorial board for multiple journals including the Journal of the International Society of Sports Nutrition and has presented workshops, keynote addresses and well over 100 presentations on four continents.